HackM3nt3/ESET-evasion-metasploit-loader/README.md

 # ESET-evasion-metasploit-loader
 it can evade ESET antivirus solution

-In linux, chmod +x metasploit-loader.sh
+In linux, chmod +x ESET evasion metasploit-loader.sh

-then ./metasploit-loader.sh
+then ./ESET evasion metasploit-loader.sh